daretechie/verimed/README.md

 - **Magic Number Validation**: File uploads are verified by their binary signature, not just extensions.
 - **Configurable CORS**: Strict origin whitelisting for production deployments.
 - **Rate Limiting**: Built-in protection against brute-force and DDoS.

+For organizations requiring regulatory compliance, see our [HIPAA Compliance Guide](docs/HIPAA_COMPLIANCE.md).

 See [SECURITY.md](SECURITY.md) for detailed hardening instructions.